George Mitchell (referee)

-George Mitchell (born 22 February 1912, date of death unknown) was the first Scotsman to participate in a FIFA World Cup final match when he ran the line to George Reader in the 1950 final group match between Brazil and Uruguay.
+George Mitchell (born 22 February 1912, date of death unknown) was a Scottish football referee.
+He was the first Scotsman to participate in a FIFA World Cup final match when he ran the line to George Reader in the 1950 final group match between Brazil and Uruguay.

 Mitchell had been a class 1 referee from 1946 and had been appointed to only one match of note (the 1949 Scottish Cup semi-final between Rangers and East Fife) when he was selected to represent his country at the 1950 FIFA World Cup in Brazil.
-There he formed part of the first group of British referees ever to appear in a World Cup Finals tournament*, including Arthur Edward Ellis, Mervyn Griffiths, Reg Leafe and George Reader.
+There he formed part of the first group of British referees ever to appear in a World Cup Finals tournament, including Arthur Edward Ellis, Mervyn Griffiths, Reg Leafe and George Reader.
 Mitchell appeared in four matches during the finals: the opening game, a match from Pool C and two games in the final pool, including Brazil's victory over Spain.